Reparative stem cells restore damaged tissue and function caused by heart disease.

 - Optimization of stem cell-based regeneration in ischemic heart disease.
 The discovery of a cardiac progenitor population, termed cardiopoietic stem cells, was a major breakthrough by Mayo researchers.
 These cells have already demonstrated, in phase II clinical studies, the capacity to improve heart function in patients with end-stage heart failure and are undergoing phase III evaluation.

 - Development of novel biologics delivery modalities in the heart.
-In collaboration with bioengineering and industry, we developed a novel cardiac catheter that is able to dramatically improve stem cell retention in the heart.
+In collaboration with bioengineering and industry, Mayo Clinic researchers developed a novel cardiac catheter that is able to dramatically improve stem cell retention in the heart.
 The Van Cleve Cardiac Regeneration Program will evaluate the utility of this catheter design in delivery of proteins and therapeutic viruses to the heart.

 - Acellular personalized regeneration in myocardial infarction.
 State-of-the-art molecular profiling of patient blood samples at the time of heart attack (myocardial infarction) has allowed identification of markers that can predict long-term risk of heart failure.
 Using this information, Mayo Clinic has developed a protein-based therapy to limit heart muscle injury at the time of infarction.

 - Biomatrix and microsphere-based therapy in the heart.
 Researchers in the Van Cleve Cardiac Regeneration Program are working on the development of tissue-engineering approaches to maximize delivery of regenerative therapies to the heart.

 Other active areas of research include:

 - Testing of cardiopoietic stem cells in patients with end-stage heart failure

-- Validation of a rapid diagnostic panel to identify patients at highest risk of heart failure following heart attack
+- Validation of a rapid diagnostic panel to identify patients at highest risk of heart failure after heart attack

-- Optimization and preclinical testing of protein delivery to the heart following infarction
+- Optimization and preclinical testing of protein delivery to the heart after infarction